johnmidgley/opencola/README.md

 ## The Toolkit

 ### What's in the Toolkit?
-The OpenCola toolkit provides is a flexible [data model](./opencola-server/core/model/README.md), a set of simple interfaces:
+The OpenCola toolkit provides is a flexible [data model](./opencola-server/core/model/README.md), and a set of simple interfaces:

 |Interface|Description|
 |---------|-----------|